Seattle City Council proposes alternative to voting reform initiative

 Still, Houghton argues that ranked choice would be the most effective reform path, due to the number of cities that have adopted RCV.

 “Ranked-choice voting has the ability to bring real, measurable change, and approval voting is making promises that it can’t keep,” she said.
-“Ranked-choice actually helps, and it’s been proven, unlike approval.”
+“Ranked choice actually helps, and it’s been proven, unlike approval.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.